General & Emergency Care

 You may be a good candidate if:

-• Patients with broken, chipped, or knocked-out teeth requiring urgent restoration
+• Broken, chipped, or knocked-out teeth

 Other options may be better if: